diffblue/gitlab/doc/architecture/blueprints/cells/index.md

 - `gitlab-org` is a `top-level namespace`; the root for all groups and projects of an organization
 - `gitlab` is a `project`; a project of the organization.

-Top-level namespaces may [be replaced by workspaces](https://gitlab.com/gitlab-org/gitlab/-/issues/368237#high-level-goals).
-This proposal only uses the term top-level namespaces as the workspace definition is ongoing.
+Top-level namespaces may [be replaced by organizations](https://gitlab.com/gitlab-org/gitlab/-/issues/368237#high-level-goals).
+This proposal only uses the term top-level namespaces as the organization definition is ongoing.

 Discouraged synonyms: Root-level namespace